-For children under 7
+For children under seven

 If you have concerns about your child’s behaviour or development, you can call the NDIS hotline on 1800 800 110 and request access to ECEI support.

 Alternatively, you can contact an Early Childhood Partner directly.
-To find one near you, visit Disability Support Guide’s provider finder tool.
+To find one near you, visit the Disability Support Guide’s provider finder tool.